Robert-van-Engelen/Forth500/manual.md

 Something interesting has happened here, that is typical Forth: `hellos` is the same as `greetings` but without the `10` loop limit.
 We just specify the loop limit on the stack as an argument to `hellos`.
-Therefore we can refactor `greetings` to use `hellos`:
+Therefore, we can refactor `greetings` to use `hellos`:

     : greetings 10 hellos ; ↲